skijit/notes/programming/web/angular2/ng-lessons-learned.md

     - Dumb Component: Form Model, Data Model
     - Smart Component: Data Model, Services
     - Services: only shared services if they are used
-- Validation Approach
+- Validation
-    - Smart validation and Dumb Validation
+    - Smart vs Dumb Validation
-        - To avoid redundancy in validation code since validation has to occur at server-level, only the simplest, framework-based *dumb* validators are run locally within the dumb component, and the rest is managed by the smart component which triggers server-based smart validation.
+        - Dumb Validation => Dumb Component
+            - Form Validation
+            - Executed on client, in Dumb Component
+            - Synchronous
+            - Simple validations using the OOB validation functions, and if need be custom validators.
+                - The more of these you use, the less DRY since they overlap with smart validations
+            - **Don't use async dumb validators**: it introduces difficult-to-test data flow into the form code
+        - Smart validation => Smart component
+            - Triggered by smart component
+            - Executed asynch, server-side
+            - Not based on the Angular forms API
+            - Smart Validation == All server-side validation
+                - All validation checks ultimately need to be run server side.
+                - Could refer to simple server validations or more complex business logic oriented validations
-        - Smart Validation should NOT be re-evaluated when any existing dumb validation fails exist, because the smart validations will be encompass many/most/all of the dumb validations.
+            - **Precedence**: Smart Validation should NOT be (re)evaluated when any existing dumb validation fails exist
             - Smart Validation fail messages should be informative enough that they do not need to be placed next to the offending control since mapping the fail to a specific control would be an additional, unnecessary responsibility for the smart component.
-    - Two Validation Approaches:
+    - Two General Validation Approaches:
-        - Continuous: data is (re)validated after each user input/event
+        - **Continuous**: data is (re)validated after each user input/event
-        - Discrete: data is (re)validated only after predetermined event(s) (e.g. blur)
+        - **Discrete**: data is (re)validated only after predetermined event(s) (e.g. blur)
-    - Adaptive Validation: (for lack of a better term) The most useable validation approach uses discrete and continuous approaches
+    - **Adaptive Validation**: This is a very user-friendly validation method that incorporates discrete AND continuous approaches
         - When data is valid (or on first validation), validation updates to the user should be discrete
         - Once identified as invalid, the data should be revalidated continuously
+        - Basically: you give the user a chance to get the input right without complaining, then when you have displayed validation fail messages, you update the data for each successive input.
+    - How to do Adaptive Validation with Angular
+        - Dumb validation (via angular forms api)
-    - Angular form (i.e. dumb) validation is continuous but we can use tricks to simulate adaptive validation
+            - Angular forms validators are continuous but we can simulate adaptive validation
             - Touched vs Not Touched
                 - A when a control loses focus, it is marked as Touched by the Angular Form API
                 - The base dumb component class contains a method which the derived dumb component can call: `updateTouchedValues()`
                     - This marks all valid controls as untouched
             - The base dumb form component class also has a helper method, `hideControlValidationMesg(control)`, which can be used by the form template to hide validation fail messages whenever the control is marked 'dirty'.
             - Therefore, controls which are invalid, but still untouched (because they haven't lost focus) will not display error messages (ie Discrete Validation)
             - Only once they lose focus and are invalid will the validation appear continuous.
+        - Smart validation:
+            - Occurs whenever:
+                1. CRUD output event is emitted to the smart component.
+The service will do it in inline before dispatching the appropriate update action.
+                2. The base dumb form component emits the DoSmartValidation event to the smart component whenever:
+                    - The dumb component has existing smart validation errors AND
+                    - Any user input occurs

+- Form Update Flow

-- Form Update and Validation Control Flow
+- Form Validation Flow

 - TODO: Trace execution of 4th drawing

     - 2 ways form's value observable fires:
         - Component Input Property change: